MicrosoftDocs/visualstudio-docs/docs/containers/tutorial-multicontainer.md

 ---
 title: Work with multiple containers using Docker Compose
 author: ghogen
-description: Learn how to use multiple containers with Docker Compose ms.author: ghogen ms.date: 6/01/2022 ms.technology: vs-container-tools ms.topic: tutorial
+description: Learn how to use multiple containers with Docker Compose and create a custom launch profile. ms.author: ghogen ms.date: 9/8/2023 ms.technology: vs-container-tools ms.topic: tutorial
 ---